Skip to main content

 Surveying equipment:

 Any butterfly net works (we use beginners nets such as these on our training courses).
 A wide range of pots such as these are available for holding and viewing your bumblebee whilst you identify it.
 Some people use a queen marking cage (used by beekeepers to paint a mark on queen honeybees) to hold your bee without harming it while you identify it.
-A hand lens is useful to see the finer details of your bumblebee.
+A x10 magnification hand lens (we use these at training workshops) is useful to see the finer details of your bumblebee.

 There are several entomological suppliers online: